 Luxury hotel in Portofino: If you want to stay in a luxury hotel in Portofino, this 5star hotel might be the best choice – check out Belmond Hotel Splendido

 Looking for an affordable place to stay in Portofino?
 Let me know when you find something – because there basically is not budget accommodation.
 See yourself and check out all hotels and rates here.

-With only 400 inhabitants, Portofino is tiny – and the actual list of attractions and activities is not long.
+Portofino is tiny with only 400 inhabitants, and the actual list of attractions and activities is not long.
 However, I have compiled this list with the best things to do in Portofino.

 Check out the Harbor and the Piazzetta

-The colorful harbor, with its brightly-painted houses, represents the Italian Riveria at its best.
+The colorful harbor, with its brightly-painted houses, represents the Italian Riviera at its best.

-With several cafes and restaurants lined up along the harbor and the Piazetta, it gets lively and busy on warmer days.
+Several cafes and restaurants lined up along the harbor and the Piazetta.
+It gets lively and busy on warmer days.

 And as it is a destination for the rich, it is also the place where I had the most expensive cappuccino ever (I know, 4€ is the regular price in many European cities with a lot of tourists, but 4€ for a cappuccino is quite a lot in Italy since cappuccino is normally one of the cheapest drinks you can have here and are around 1,50-2,50€ only) – but the view is well worth it.

 You also have a lovely view of Castello Brown from the piazza.